sapo/sapo.github.com/about/index.md

 <img src="../imgs/pymsnt128.png" class="about">

 As far as interconnection was concerned, the best available work at the time was being done in [PyMSNt][pm], a project headed by James Bunton, an Australian college student.
-With <span class="podium">sapo</span> sponsoring, [PyMSNt][pm] [gained avatar and file transfer support](http://delx.net.au/projects/pymsnt/news.html), allowing for easier and friendlier inter-operability between native XMPP clients and MSN.
+With SAPO sponsoring, [PyMSNt][pm] [gained avatar and file transfer support](http://delx.net.au/projects/pymsnt/news.html), allowing for easier and friendlier inter-operability between native XMPP clients and MSN.

 <br clear="all"/>